State-of-the-Edge/old-landscape/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Glossary addition
-about: Suggest an idea for this project
+about: Suggest an new term for the glossary

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Describe the new term and its definition**

-A clear and concise description of what you want to happen.
+A clear and concise description of the new glossary term, with a definition if you have one.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**

-Add any other context or screenshots about the feature request here.
+Provide links and URLs of this term in use in publications or on the Internet in the context of edge computing.